mmking2048/tech-stuff/20200721_kubernetes_scaling/README.md

 Notice that the autoscaler has scaled up the number of pods in the deployment due to load.

-If given enough load, Azure should eventually add another node to the cluster:
+Eventually the node will run out of resources to schedule new pods (pending state).
+Azure will add another node to the cluster:

 ```
 $ kubectl get nodes